 Maria Elizabeth, a hairstylist and the founder of Salon deZEN, swears by this shampoo from the Australian hair-care brand Kevin Murphy.
 “It really plumps hair without weighing it down,” she says.
 It stimulates scalp circulation using ingredients like ginger root and nourishes and repairs hair using rice bran and rice amino acids.
 “I love how this shampoo creates extreme volume while also delivering shine and softness,” she says.

 Best shampoo for scalp issues

-Hagel names Aveda’s Scalp Benefits Shampoo as another favorite.
+Shirley Hagel, formerly an advanced hair colorist at Parlor Salon, names Aveda’s Scalp Benefits shampoo a favorite.
 “It helps balance the pH of the scalp and balance sebum levels,” she says.
 “A lot of people complain about a dry or oily scalp, and this is a great option for either.”
-She notes that both of her Aveda picks are safe to use with color-treated hair as well.
+This one’s safe to use with color-treated hair as well.